HMS Thistle (1812): Design and construction

 The Bold class were a revival of Sir William Rule's design of 1804.
 They were armed with ten 18-pounder carronades and two 6-pounder bow chasers.
 Built at Rochester, Kent by Mary Ross, Bold was launched on 13 July 1812 and commissioned on 12 September 1812 under Commander James K White.

 Service

+On 21 October 1812, Thistle arrived at Yarmouth via Gothenburg.
+It disembarked Edward Nicolls, having departed St Petersburg, carrying dispatches from Lord Cathcart.

 In early January 1814 during the War of 1812, some crew volunteered to reinforce the squadron on the Great Lakes, together with men from Fantome and Manly.
-Seventy men left Halifax; they reached Kingston, Ontario on 22 March, having traveled some 900 miles in winter, almost entirely on foot.
+Seventy men left Halifax; they reached Kingston, Ontario on 22 March, having travelled some 900 miles in winter, almost entirely on foot.
 Mathew Abdy, Master of Thistle was one such volunteer, but he died of exposure in Woodstock, New Brunswick in February 1814.
 She was subsequently commanded by Lieutenant I. Burch during the operations in the Chesapeake, and was present during the actions at Washington and Baltimore.
 She was subsequently captained by Commander James Montague in autumn 1814.